-This CQ Dossier describes the qualities of transformational leaders and how they gain commitment to their vision and the mission of the organization.
-It draws on the main theories of transformational leadership to present the key behaviors that distinguish transformational leaders from transactional leaders.
-The paper describes how transformational leaders show individualized consideration, intellectually stimulate their followers, provide inspirational motivation and idealized influence.
+In this CQ Dossier we describe the qualities of transformational leaders and how they gain commitment to their vision and the mission of the organization.
+We draw on the main theories of transformational leadership to present the key behaviors that distinguish transformational leaders from transactional leaders.
+In addition, we have a look at how transformational leaders show individualized consideration, intellectually stimulate their followers, provide inspirational motivation and idealized influence.

 Transformational leaders guide followers through inspiration and motivation

 Over the last ten years, researchers have focused on transformational leadership as a being an effective leadership strategy to implement within public and private sector organizations (Hassan & Hatmaker, 2014).
 Transformational leaders work with their employees to implement change.
 Transformational leaders create a vision for their followers and guide the change through inspiration and motivation.
 They are excellent role models and their followers emulate many of their actions.
 They also inspire through activating follower self-efficacy so that followers believe that they can go beyond expectations (Barth-Farkas & Vera, 2014).

 We describe the main dimensions of transformational leadership and explain those qualities that distinguish transformational leaders from managers who use a transactional leadership style.
 Finally, we provide recommendations on how best to cultivate a culture where transformational leadership flourishes and we introduce some of the shortcomings of transformational leadership and how to tackle them.

 Transformational Leadership relies on charisma